StackVista/stackstate-docs/use/metrics/browse-telemetry.md

 ### Anomaly feedback

 When anomaly detection is enabled for a metric stream, users can give feedback on reported anomalies in the form of a thumbs-up (meaning "well spotted!") or thumbs-down (meaning "false positive").
-For more elaborate feedback, it is also possible to add comments.
-Feedback added to anomalies will be used by the StackState team to further develop and improve the AAD. **It is not used to train the local instance of the AAD.**
+For more elaborate feedback, it's also possible to add comments.
+Feedback added to anomalies will be used by the StackState team to further develop and improve the AAD. **It's not used to train the local instance of the AAD.**

 {% hint style="success" "self-hosted info" %}
 In a self-hosted installation, feedback must be [exported and sent to StackState](/configure/anomaly-detection/export-anomaly-feedback.md) for the StackState team to be able to access it.